powerapi-ng/powerapi-ng.github.io/src/hwpc-sensor_quickstart.md

 # HWPC Sensor Quickstart

-For running the sensor, fir we need a configuration.
+For running the sensor, first we need a configuration.
 We provide an example bellow.

 ```json
 {